Grab this Best Summer Salad Recipe for a Picnic

 While picnics are all about fun and relaxation, it’s essential to prioritize food safety, especially when dealing with perishable items like salads.

-To ensure your salad stays fresh and safe to consume, rather than bringing the salad in one large bowl, pack salad in cute jars in an insulated cooler with ice packs.
+To ensure your salad stays fresh and safe to consume, rather than bringing the salad in one large bowl, pack the salad in cute jars in an soft-sided insulated cooler with ice packs.

 This will help maintain the optimal temperature and prevent the growth of harmful bacteria.
 Packing individual portions of salad in separate containers minimizes the risk of contamination.